 Contact Devon Brenner at email@example.com with any questions about the program.

 - All travel that is to be reimbursed with any university funds must be approved in advance (i.e. a Concur travel form must be completed).
 A copy of the Concur travel documents must be provided to ORED.

 - If a 25 account number was not provided in the initial application, please work with your business manager to determine which 25 account number is appropriate for reimbursement from ORED and provide that information.

 - Since the purpose of the program is to provide travel support for research activities, the original expense must have been charged correctly within the department with a research program code.

 ORED Quick Grants

 On occasion, faculty may request quick grants to support research.
-ORED Quick Grants may be available on a limited basis to support activities that have a high likelihood of furthering research endeavors, (e.g., may lead to external funding, promote research, establish partnerships, etc.).
+ORED Quick Grants may be available on a limited basis to support activities that have a high likelihood of furthering research endeavors, (e.g., may lead to external funding, for data collection, to establish partnerships with a high likelihood of return, etc.).
 It is expected that the department and college will also contribute to funding for activities supported by Quick Grants.

 Faculty who wish to apply for a Quick Grant can contact the Faculty Research Support Program coordinator Devon Brenner at firstname.lastname@example.org to learn more about this program and to determine whether plans may be eligible for funding.
 Travel to present at conferences will not be supported by a Quick Grant.